-- context is an instance of CraftScriptContext. - player is the player who invoked the script, an instance of Player. - argv is a Java array strings, which are the arguments used upon invoking the scripts
+- context is an instance of CraftScriptContext. - player is the player who invoked the script, an instance of Player. - argv is a Java array strings, which are the arguments used upon invoking the scripts var sess = context.remember();

 Working with blocks